ZeissIQS/zeiss-inspect-addon-api/doc/howtos/using_add_on_manager/using_add_on_manager.md

 Click RMB on the Add-on being edited > completing the edit

 * If the Add-on has not yet been installed and
-    - you are using public folder, the dialog for selecting a location to install the Add-on will be popped up.
+    - you are using the public folder, the dialog for selecting a location to install the Add-on will be popped up.
-    - you are not using public folder, the Add-on will be installed in user folder automatically.
+    - you are not using the public folder, the Add-on will be installed in the user folder automatically.

-* If the Add-on has already been installed, the Add-on will be overwritten in its original location.
+* If the Add-on has already been installed, the Add-on will be overwritten at its original location.

-The Add-on being edited will be removed after completing and the completed Add-on will be updated in the installed category.
-Add-ons being edited from the external folder are not supported for completing the edit.
+The Add-on being edited will be removed after completion and the completed Add-on will be updated in the Installed category.
+Completing the edit is not available for external folders.
 More information about external folders can be found [here](#add-ons-from-external-folder).

 ## Editing an installed Add-on

 Click RMB on the installed Add-on > Edit

-System Add-ons are not editable and protected Add-ons can be edited if the given password is correct.
-If the installed Add-on is being edited, all contents is grayed out and cannot be selected.
+System Add-ons are not editable and protected Add-ons can be edited only if the given password is correct.
+If the installed Add-on is being edited, all contents are grayed out and cannot be selected.

 ## Publishing an Add-on